Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 They both knew it was torch-passing time.

 The docs both knew, too.
 They looked at Adam, checked off and left them alone.
 Really, this was just a formality where Firth was concerned.
-Adam for his part just…well, there wasn’t anything less than optimal about the big fucker, nothing head to toe that wasn’t incomparably *better.* He moved better than basically anyone else, too. *Flawless* self-control, yet so explosively fast and strong he could thump the air with punches, slaps, even kicks.
+Adam for his part just... well, there wasn’t anything less than optimal about the big fucker, nothing head to toe that wasn’t incomparably *better.* He moved better than basically anyone else, too. *Flawless* self-control, yet so explosively fast and strong he could thump the air with punches, slaps, even kicks.

 He and Yan (and Alex, too) were totally unreal that way, though that didn’t make them any kind of equal.
 Christian was something else altogether.
 There wasn’t any competing with that. *Still* getting better, too.
 Hadn’t slowed down at all.